cbcrg/tcoffee/docs/tcoffee_faq.rst

 If you make extensive modifications, I would appreciate you send me the corrected file so that I can incorporate it in the next distribution.

 By default, T-Coffee also requires two important PDB files declared using the two following variables.
-These variables do not need to be set if the considered files are in the cache directory (default behavior).
+These variables do not need to be set if the considered files are in the cache directory (default behavior):

 ::
   export PDB_ENTRY_TYPE_FILE=<location of the file pdb_entry_type.txt>
   Found at: ftp://ftp.wwpdb.org/pub/pdb/derived_data/pdb_entry_type.txt

-And
+and...

 ::
   export PDB_UNREALEASED_FILE=<location of the file unrealeased.xml>